sangdon/sangdon.github.io/_pages/research.md

-Trustworthy AI/ML and Computer Security — My research interest focuses on designing safe and secure AI/ML systems by understanding from theory to implementation and applications for Computer Security, Computer Vision, Natural Language Processing, and Cyber-Physical Systems, including Robotics.
+Trustworthy AI/ML and Computer Security — My research interest focuses on designing safe and secure AI/ML systems by understanding from theory to implementation and by considering practical applications to Computer Security, Computer Vision, Natural Language Processing, and Cyber-Physical Systems, including Robotics.

 In particular, I'm currently interested in the following questions but very open to broader topics.